erindal/StellarisModListManager/README.md

 # StellarisModListManager
-Update 8/21/19:
-2.0 is pushed to github.
-I'll compile a release soon with a full write up.

-New features (planned):

-- Profile system

-- Directly edit settings file

-- Full UI
-________________________________________________

 A simple mod list manager for Stellaris.
-A full release is WIP.

-Built on Python 3.7.2
+Built on Python 3.7.4
+GUI built with appJar

-User Guide (v0.1):
+User Guide (2.0 Beta):

 Your current mod list is stored in your documents by Stellaris.
+SMLM will store its own copies of any mod lists you create or import as a profile.
+You can edit the list independently in SMLM (WIP) and activate it once you're satisfied.

+To make a mod list:

+The current UI is WIP, so I recommend you use the Stellaris Launcher to select your mods as your normally would.
+Once you've done so, use the Profile>Import menu option.
+There you can enter a name and set the Stellaris version.
+Your mod list is now saved.

+To use a mod list:

+When you start the application, there won't a profile selected.
+You can use the Profile>Change Profile menu option to select a previously created profile.
+Once you've done so, you can then press the Activate button at the bottom.
-This program will store that file seperately and automate loading it when you want to change you mod list.
+This will modify your Stellaris mod list.

-To make a modlist and save it:
-1. Select your mods as you normally would in the Stellaris Launcher
-2. Close the launcher (this is important)
-3. Run the program, type save
-4. Enter a name
-5. You're done

-The list is now stored in a folder under the same directory as your settings.

-You can now open the launcher, change your mod list, close it, and save a new mod list.

-To load a list again, type load, then enter the name you saved the list under (the program will give you a file list if you forget).

-You can also type "read" to list what mods are currently enabled.

-For v0.2+ Users:
-Type 'gui' in the command prompt after running main.exe.
-This will launch a gui window that will allow you load and save your modlists.
-You still must create the initial list in the Stellaris launcher, then close the launcher, before saving it.
-Clicking the read button will output your modlist into the console window.
+Upon changing profile, the right side of the screen will show active mods.
+The left side will show available mods.

+Previous users:

+If you have a mod list made with a pre 2.0 version, load it into Stellaris with the old version and then use the import option in 2.0+